How To Wire A Les Paul

 Gibson Les Paul Wiring Diagram

-Once you know the HOT and the GROUND wires for each pickup, installation is straightforward.
+Once you know which wires are HOT and GROUND for the neck pickup and the bridge pickup, installation is straightforward.
 Wire your guitar to resemble the diagram in Example 2.

 Example 2